-Catherine Heiner is a doctoral student in the School of Drama at the University of Washington.
+Catherine (Cate) Heiner is a third-year doctoral student in the School of Drama at the University of Washington.
 Her work as a dramaturg has included productions of As You Like It, American Idiot, Self-Defense or Death of Some Salesmen, The Wolves, and the world premier of An Evening with Two Awful Men.
-Her research interests include theories of affect, performances of socially deviant behaviors, and the relationship between performance and community.
-She hopes to use this work to develop practices for audiences and practitioners to create meaningful work without causing harm.
+She has presented research at the Association for Theatre in Higher Education annual conference, the Mid-America Theatre Conference, and the Comparative Drama Conference, and her work has been published in Theatre Journal, Etudes, and Ecumenica.
+Her research interests include theories of affect and the semiotics of theatre, particularly with regards to embodiment and identity in performance.

 - “Sweet Touch: The Sexuality and Power of Carmen in Simon Stephens’ Carmen Disruption.”
 Presenter, Comparative Drama Conference (CDC) Annual Conference, Orlando, 4 April 2018.